October 6, 2021

 The Initial Enrollment Period (IEP) for Medicare is essential to starting your Medicare coverage on the right foot.
 Whether or not you plan to retire at 65, it’s important to know about your IEP to set yourself up for success in the future.

 Here are 5 things to know:

-- Your IEP is your ideal time to enroll in Medicare parts A, B, and D. (Part A and Part B are also known as Original Medicare.
+- IEP is your ideal time to enroll in Medicare Parts A, B, and D. (Part A and Part B are also known as Original Medicare.
 Part D is prescription drug coverage.)